kevinash/kevinash.github.io/formatgpt/formatgpt.md

 - Insert advertising and custom content in GPT output
 - Provides a powerful workflow engine for GPT tasks

-If you are interested in FormatGPT, please contact [Kevin Ashley](https://www.linkedin.com/in/kashlik/) on LinkedIn.
-The engine is available for commercial licensing.

 ## Showcases

 Stories.JSON is used in the following projects: